THE CHURCH

 This Church is a testament to the Black Settlers who carefully crafted and cared for it for nearly 75 years and passionate community volunteers who have worked diligently to preserve it since its abandonment in the 1920s.

-Through a highly successful fundraising campaign and additional funding efforts, the Township was able to implement the necessary restorations to the Oro African Methodist Episcopal Church.
+Through a highly successful fundraising campaign and additional funding efforts, the Oro-Medonte Township was able to implement the necessary restorations to the Oro African Methodist Episcopal Church.
 Months of meticulous work ensured the recommended improvements were completed, preserving the historic structure and honoring its legacy.
-The restoration process reflected a deep commitment to safeguarding the cultural and historical significance of the site for future generations.
+The restoration process demonstrated a profound commitment to preserving the cultural and historical significance of the site for future generations.

 On August 19, 2016, the church reopened its doors to the public in a moment of celebration and gratitude.
 This achievement was made possible by the overwhelming support of hundreds of individuals from communities across Canada and the United States.
 Their generous contributions and dedication to the cause highlighted a collective effort to honor and preserve this vital piece of history, ensuring its continued place as a symbol of heritage and resilience.